abikirkham/maths-challenge/README.md

 - **Educational Fun:** Enjoy the excitement of gaming while learning math.
 - **Randomized Questions:** Face a variety of challenges to keep you engaged.
 - **Real-time Feedback:** Get instant feedback to enhance your understanding.
-- **Leaderboard:** Compete with friends or challenge yourself to climb the leaderboard and showcase your math prowess.
+- **A chance to offer feedback:** Change the game to suit your needs.
+Your feedback has a high chance of getting implmented.
+I am always here to improve.

 ## Key Features :key:
 - **Four Operations:** Practice addition, subtraction, multiplication, and division in one place.